paulcull/asa-swim-time-converter/README.md

 ```

 This library uses promises.
 The function when called returns a promise, allowing you to get on with anything else that you need to.
+There are no runtime 3rd party dependencies in this library.

 ```
 var getTime = require('asa-swim-time-converter');